Wendy Rene: Biography

 Her second solo single, "Bar-B-Q", was released in November 1964, to cash in on the popularity of dance craze records.
 Featuring Steve Cropper on guitar, it failed to reach the charts.
 However, she continued to record and to tour with Stax stars, including Rufus Thomas and Otis Redding, and to sing backing vocals on their records.
 In 1967, she married songwriter and Stax employee James Cross.
 In December of that year, she was scheduled to fly with Redding and the Bar-Kays for what would have been her final live performance for the foreseeable future.
 A new mother, she backed out at the last minute to stay home with her child.
 Tragically, the plane crashed in Madison, Wisconsin leaving Redding and six others dead.

 Wendy Rene then retired from the music business and, as Mary Cross, devoted herself to her family and church, the Bountiful Blessing Church of God in Christ in Memphis.
 She and James Cross have five sons and one daughter.
 In 2010, she returned to the stage briefly at the Ponderosa Stomp in New Orleans.

 Several of her songs have been used in films (Gegen die Wand, The Fighting Temptations, Lucky Number Slevin, The Wackness, Felix and Meira, The Lady in the Car with Glasses and a Gun) and sampled/redone by current artists such as Wu-Tang Clan (in "Tearz"), Metro Boomin, Ariana Grande, Alicia Keys and Lykke Li.
-Chili's Restaurant used Rene's "Bar-B-Q" single for their 2013 commercial.
+Rene's single "Bar-B-Q" was used in an episode of MTV's animated series Daria during its original airing, as well as a 2013 advertisement for Chili's Restaurant.

 In 2003 Ace Records released a compilation CD of her recordings, You Thrill My Soul, which included several that were originally unreleased.
 Another compilation, After Laughter Comes Tears, was issued by Light in the Attic Records in 2012.

 Wendy Rene died on December 16, 2014, after a stroke.
 She was 67.